cloudfoundry/credhub/docs/performance-testing.md

 The performance testing toolkit is a bosh release which is deployed on an m4.large VM which lives in the same AZ as the Credhub cluster.
 It interacts with the Credhub cluster using mtls.
 Ensure the required certificates are passed to the deployment for communication with Credhub.

+Client and Server TLS connections are terminated in the application and not in Load Balancers or a TLS termination proxy.

 #### Test Setup:

+The test setup is available as a BOSH release that is deployed in the same AZ as the Credhub deployment.

+The test bench communicates with Credhub using MTLS over the network.

 Initial Concurrency: 5